TUSHAR91316/TCP-IP-CHATROOM/README.md

 Rooms: Create separate chatrooms for users to join.
 User Roles: Add different user roles, such as moderators, with varying levels of privileges.
 License
-This project is open-source and available for modification under the MIT License.
+This project is open-source and available for modification under the MIT License